 In March 2015, Fortress entered into an exclusive license agreement with NeuPharma to develop and commercialize novel irreversible, 3rd generation EGFR inhibitors, including CK-101, on a worldwide basis other than certain Asian countries.
 On the same date, Fortress assigned all of its right and interest in the EGFR inhibitors to the Company.
-Under the terms of the license agreement, the Company paid NeuPharma an up-front licensing fee of \$1.0 million, and NeuPharma is eligible to receive payments of up to an aggregate of approximately \$40.0 million per licensed product upon the Company's successful achievement of certain clinical development and regulatory milestones in up to three indications, of which \$22.5 million are due upon various regulatory approvals to commercialize the products.
-In addition, NeuPharma is eligible to receive payments of up to an aggregate of \$40.0 million upon the Company's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered mid to high-single digit percentage of net sales.
+Under the terms of the license agreement, the Company paid NeuPharma an up-front licensing fee of \$1.0 million, and NeuPharma is eligible to receive payments of up to an aggregate of approximately \$40.0 million upon the Company's successful achievement of certain clinical development and regulatory milestones in up to three indications, of which \$22.5 million are due upon various regulatory approvals to commercialize the products.
+In addition, NeuPharma is eligible to receive payments of up to an aggregate of \$40.0 million upon the Company's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a

-In September 2016 the Company dosed the first patient in a Phase 1/2 clinical study of CK-101.
-Under the terms of the license agreement with NeuPharma, the Company expensed a non-refundable milestone payment of \$1.0 million, which is included in the Condensed Statements of Operations for the three and nine months ended September 30, 2016.
+In September 2016, the Company dosed the first patient in a Phase 1/2 clinical study of CK-101, which is currently ongoing as of September 30, 2017.

-In connection with the license agreement with NeuPharma, in March 2015, Fortress entered into an option agreement with TGTX, a related party, which agreement was assigned to the Company by Fortress on the same date, for a global collaboration with the future development of the certain compounds licensed.
-The option was extended by the Company and TGTX on July 8, 2016 for an additional 176 days, to December 31, 2016.
+In connection with the license agreement with NeuPharma, in March 2015, Fortress entered into an option agreement with TGTX, a related party, which agreement was assigned to the Company by Fortress on the same date, for a global collaboration of certain compounds licensed.
+The option agreement will expire on December 31, 2017, unless both parties agree to extend the option period.

 Also in connection with the license agreement with NeuPharma, the Company entered into a Sponsored Research Agreement with NeuPharma for certain research and development activities.
-Effective January 11, 2016, TGTX agreed to assume all costs associated with this Sponsored Research Agreement and reimbursed the Company for all amounts previously paid by the Company.
-For the three and nine months ended September 30, 2016, the Company recognized \$251,000 and \$732,000, respectively, in revenue in connection with the reimbursement of costs related to the Sponsored Research Agreement in the Condensed Statements of Operations.
-There was no related revenue recognized during the same periods of 2015.
+Effective January 11, 2016, TGTX agreed to assume all costs associated with this Sponsored Research Agreement and paid the Company for all amounts previously paid by the Company.
+This assumption of costs by TGTX survives any termination or expiration of the option agreement.
+For the three months ended September 30, 2017 and 2016, the Company recognized approximately \$122,000 and \$251,000, respectively, in revenue in connection with the Sponsored Research Agreement in the Condensed Statements of Operations.
+For the nine months ended September 30, 2017 and 2016, the Company recognized approximately \$519,000 and \$732,000, respectively, in revenue in connection with the Sponsored Research Agreement in the Condensed Statements of Operations.